 - NY points still count.
 Even if a driver’s home state does not use points, NY will still count the points.
-A driver who is convicted of six or more points worth of speeding or other traffic tickets will be charged a DRA (see above).
+A driver who is convicted of 6 or more points worth of traffic tickets will be charged a DRA (see above).
 After 11 or more points, the right to drive in NY can be suspended (see below).

 - NY can take away your right to drive here.
-The New York State DMV cannot suspend or revoke an out-of-state license, but, as mentioned above, it can suspend or revoke the right to drive in New York regardless of the state in which one was licensed to drive.
+The New York State DMV cannot suspend or revoke an out-of-state license, but it can suspend or revoke the right to drive in New York regardless of the state in which one was licensed to drive.

-- A NY speeding ticket can impact out-of-state auto insurance.
-Many states will keep a record of out-of-state convictions, which means a NY speeding ticket can cause insurance rates to go up even if the driver is licensed elsewhere.
+A NY speeding ticket can impact out-of-state auto insurance.
+Many states will keep a record of out-of-state convictions, which means a NY speeding ticket can cause a rate increase to go up even if the driver is licensed elsewhere.

-Why Not Just Pay a First-Time Speeding Ticket and Be Done With It?
+Why Not Just Pay the Ticket and Be Done With It?